Passau Bavaria, Germany Travel Guide

 Speak with a travel health clinic or your personal doctor weeks before your trip.

-German healthcare is excellent; tap water is safe to drink.
+German healthcare is excellent; you can drink the tap water.

-Tick-borne diseases (TBE, Lyme) can be found in rural/forested areas.
+Tick-vector-borne illnesses (TBE, Lyme) are present in rural/forested areas.
 Wear long clothing, use Insect repellent with DEET, and check for ticks.
 Vaccination for TBE is available.

 Seasonal allergies can be high in spring/summer.
 Pack medication.
 In summer, use Sunscreen with high SPF, wear a hat, and drink plenty of water.